adepierre/SniffCraft/README.md

 Depending on the version you are using, there are additional restrictions regarding authentication:
 - for versions up to 1.18.2 and 1.19.3+, you can use any client you want ("cracked" or regular with any account) as long as you are authenticated with a valid account in sniffcraft.
 - for versions 1.19 to 1.19.2, there are two subcases:
-    - if the server has the option `enforce-secure-profile` set to false, then it's the same as for < 1.19 versions, you can use any client you want.
+    - if the server has the option `enforce-secure-profile` set to false, then it's the same as for the other versions, you can use any client you want.
     - if the server has the option `enforce-secure-profile` set to true, then you **must** use a client authenticated with the **same** account you are using in Sniffcraft.
 Otherwise you will be kicked out for signing key mismatch as soon as you try to send a chat message.

 If you want to be sure Sniffcraft is using the latest certificates for your account (for 1.19+ versions), you can set botcraft_cached_credentials\["TheMicrosoftAccountCacheKeyYouSet"\]\["certificates"\]\["expires_date"\] to 0 and Sniffcraft will then retreive the latest ones from Mojang server.

+### Mod support

+Sniffcraft has been confirmed to work with heavily modded client/server using Forge.
+It is however not regularly tested against all possible modded environments and some adjustments might be required in some cases.
+If you find such a case, please open an issue or join the [community discord server](https://discord.gg/wECVsTbjA9) and describe the usecase with as much details as possible (minecraft version, server IP, client/server mods etc...).

+If you want to print the content of Custom Payload packets (both from client and server), you need to use protocolCraft plugins to extend the protocol knowledge with mod-specific packets.
+See the [protocolCraft-plugin](https://github.com/adepierre/protocolcraft-plugin) repo for details.

 ## Dependencies